 Tuition revenue, as defined by RCW 28B.15.020, includes the Building Fee and the Operating Fee.
 Building Fee revenue is appropriated by the legislature specifically for buildings, equipment, maintenance and other capital projects.
 The following SBCTC website and Community and Technical Colleges - Sources and use of revenue (FY 2023) shows the major activities supported by Operating fees revenue in fiscal year 2019.
-Additional information is available on the SBCTC website.

 Grays Harbor College adjusts tuition and fees annually, according to state regulations and program and course costs.
 Adjustments are effective as soon as they are implemented, which may be during the academic year—so check here for up-to-date information.